 Influenza Virus

 Influenza, commonly referred to as the flu, is an acute viral infection that is highly transmissible and leads to outbreaks of varying severity during the winter in temperate regions.
-The 2018-2019 influenza season, for example, was of moderate severity and resulted in an estimated 35.5 million illnesses and 34,200 deaths.
-Although the flu is generally self-limited and uncomplicated in healthy persons, populations at risk for more serious outcomes include infants, the elderly, immunocompromised persons, and pregnant women.
+Although the flu is generally self-limited and uncomplicated in healthy persons, populations at risk for more serious outcomes include infants, elderly individuals, immunocompromised persons, and pregnant individuals.

 Influenza virus testing is not required to make a clinical diagnosis in the outpatient setting, particularly during flu season.
 However, testing should be considered if the result will inform clinical decisions (eg, whether to begin antiviral treatment).
-Near-point-of-care testing using a U.S. Food and Drug Administration (FDA)-cleared molecular methodology is preferable to other methodologies in outpatient settings due to its rapid results and reasonably high sensitivity.
+Near-point-of-care testing using an FDA-cleared molecular methodology is preferable to other methodologies in outpatient settings due to its rapid results and reasonably high sensitivity.

 Quick Answers for Clinicians